Dummy

 What is the ALL?

 It is a small band or reinforcement of the capsule on the outside of the knee (see photo).
-It runs from the femur to the tubercle of Gerdi.
-Because of this position, this ligament has great influence on stabilizing rotation.
-Supposedly, the ALL has even a greater stabilizing function of the rotation, than the posterior bundle of the anterior cruciate ligament (one of the two bundles of the anterior cruciate ligament).
+It runs from the femur to the Gerdy's tubercle.
+Due to its position, this ligament has a significant influence on stabilizing rotation.
+The anterolateral ligament (ALL) is believed to have an even greater stabilizing function in rotation than the posterior bundle of the anterior cruciate ligament (one of the two bundles of the ACL).

 How do you know if the ALL is torn?

-If you have a segond fracture (see photo) then you have a 100 percent chance of a torn anterior cruciate ligament, most likely the ALL is also damaged.
-A segond fracture is an avulsion fracture, where the attachment of the ALL is pulled away from the bone.
-If the x-ray does not show a segond fracture, then the ALL may still be torn.
-A reasonable to good diagnosis can be made with the physical examination.
-On the MRI, a ruptured ALL is difficult to image.
-The ALL can be properly assessed during surgery.
-For the physician, this is the optimal time to reassess the knee before anterior cruciate ligament reconstruction is performed.
-Thus, it is common for the orthopedic surgeon to decide only at that time whether ALL reconstruction is necessary.
+If you have a Segond fracture (see photo), you have a 100 percent chance of a torn anterior cruciate ligament (ACL), and it is likely that the anterolateral ligament (ALL) is also damaged.
+A Segond fracture is an avulsion fracture where the attachment of the ALL is pulled off the bone.
+If a Segond fracture is not visible on the X-ray, the ALL can still be torn.
+A reasonably accurate diagnosis can be made through physical examination.
+A torn ALL is difficult to visualize on an MRI scan.
+The ALL can be well assessed during surgery.
+For the surgeon, this is the optimal moment to reevaluate the knee before performing the ACL reconstruction.
+It is not uncommon for the orthopedic surgeon to decide during the operation whether an ALL reconstruction is necessary.

 Examining a ruptured ALL